 What’s the difference between a rain poncho and a rain jacket?

 Rain ponchos have a longer and looser fit, covering the head to the mid-thighs or knees, whereas raincoats usually fit the body and finish at the hips so there’s no extra space for a backpack and no protection for your legs.
-Another key difference is that a rain poncho has a simpler design and fewer seams which mean there’s less opportunity for water to leak through.
+Another key difference is that a rain poncho has a simpler design and fewer seams which means there’s less opportunity for water to leak through.
 The fabric is normally a single layer of light-weight plastic which is extremely waterproof and windproof compared to a standard rain jacket which is much heavier due to the fabric and inner lining.

 The advantage of a raincoat over a rain poncho is that it provides better protection from rain during crosswinds, it’s less prone to snagging on low lying branches and brambles and the close fit provides far better insulation.